Key features of the courses are:

 It is also possible to combine Education with another subject in our modular programme to achieve a joint honours degree.

 - Education Studies: Combined Awards

 See the Course Structure tab for more information.

 Please be aware that the above degrees do not lead to a reserved place on a PGCE Primary course, although you may apply for a place on our PGCE in year three.

 If you choose to study for the Combined Award, please be aware that there is a separate Student Handbook.

-Education Studies is a large subject at Bath Spa University so we are able to offer you five study options, explained below.
+Education is a large subject at Bath Spa University so we are able to offer you various study options:

 These routes allow you to concentrate your study on either Education or International Education, but in your first year you will be able to take two modules from a selection of other modules related to your subject.
 This gives you a broader outlook on Education and its many related topics.

 These routes are for those of you who are interested in the study of education but not yet certain about the professional route you are interested in developing beyond your degree.